reportportal/docs/src/md/src/TipsAndTricks/PgRepack.md

-# How to use PG_REPACK on ReportPortal database
+# How to clean up the ReportPortal database using PG_REPACK

 ## Description